Skip to content ↓

 Recording Attendance at off site provision / dual registered pupils

-• Some provisions, as well as managed moves, are used on a dual-registration basis - The Attendance Manager will oversee this and will give the pupil the appropriate enrolment status.
+• Some provisions, as well as managed moves, are used on a dual-registration basis - Attendance Team will oversee this and will give the pupil the appropriate enrolment status.
 In these cases pupils will be given a ‘D’ code when they are on roll with the provision for all periods where the pupil is expected to attend the other provision/school.

-• Pupils who are ‘Guest Pupils’ at another school will remain as ‘single registration’ at Coop Academy Priesthorpe.
+• pupils who are Guest Pupils at another school will remain as ‘single registration’ at Co-op Academy Priesthorpe.
 Where the pupil has attended the other school, a ‘B’ mark will be recorded.
 All absences will be logged with the appropriate code.

 • Once a placement is set up, pupils must attend.
 Failure to do so will carry the same consequences as non-attendance within the Academy.